RoanFourie/scratch-javascript/flipster/README.md

 # Flipster
 a simple desktop application using Node-WebKit, which combines jQuery and a few Node.js modules.
-It fetches the most recent articles on Tutorialzine from our RSS feed and turns them into a cool looking 3D carousel using (jQuery Flipster)[https://github.com/drien/jquery-flipster].
+It fetches the most recent articles on Tutorialzine from our RSS feed and turns them into a cool looking 3D carousel using [jQuery Flipster](https://github.com/drien/jquery-flipster).

-A tutorial from this website: (tutorialzine.com)[https://tutorialzine.com/2015/01/your-first-node-webkit-app]
+A tutorial from this website: [tutorialzine.com](https://tutorialzine.com/2015/01/your-first-node-webkit-app)

 ## Installing Node-WebKit
-Head over to (the project page)[https://github.com/rogerwang/node-webkit] and download the executable that is built for your operating system.
+Head over to [the project page](https://github.com/rogerwang/node-webkit) and download the executable that is built for your operating system.
 Extract the archive somewhere on your computer.
 To start it, you need to do this in your terminal:

 ```
 # If you are on linux/osx